 Recording screen activity can prove to be quite handy when it comes to creating tutorials and educational videos.
 And of course, saving a record of your gaming session when you defeat the main boss for some bragging rights never hurts.
-In order to save you the trouble of searching through Reddit posts and lengthy discussions on online communities, we have compiled a list of the best screen recorder for Windows.
+In order to save you the trouble of searching through Subreddits and lengthy discussions on online communities, we have compiled a list of the best screen recording software for Windows.

 The following list has been composed keeping in mind the diverse needs of users, ranging from basic screen recording software to feature-heavy options for gamers and professionals.
-So without further ado, let’s go through our list of the 8 best screen recording software for Windows:
+So without further ado, let’s go through our list of the 10 best screen recording software for Windows in 2020.

 Note: I tried these screen recording software on my HP laptop running Windows 10 Pro and they all worked as you’d expect them to.
 Most of the screen recorder apps are free, while some have free versions and free trials.

 Best Screen Recording Software for Windows

 High-quality screen recording?
 Check.
 Multi-platform streaming?
 Check.
 Pro-level editing and control tools?
 Check.
 OBS Studio is one of the most decked out screen recording software in the domain.
 It brings a vast set of video editing tools to the table, which is what makes it a favorite among the gaming community and professionals who know their way around the software.

 Unlike a host of other options in the domain, OBS does not impose a restriction on the length of videos one can record or stream, despite being absolutely free and open source.
 You can choose from various resolutions (HD, FullHD, etc.) and video formats (flv, mp4, mkv, etc.) and stream them on popular streaming platforms like Twitch, YouTube, Facebook Live, and DailyMotion to name just a few.